DEVSENSE/phptools-docs/docs/vs/Installation/activation.md

 ## Related Links

-- [Offline activation](offline-activation): How to activate the product license with a blocked Internet connection.
+- [Offline Activation](offline-activation): How to activate the product license with a blocked Internet connection.
 - [Licenses FAQ](https://www.devsense.com/en/purchase#faq): More information about licenses and purchases.